 Step 3: Clarify existing rights

 Step 4: Create a fund

 What you can do

 - We are a charity, and our work to tackle the inequality faced by families with disabled children depends on donations from our generous supporters.
 Help us stop this never-ending cycle of disadvantage.
-Make a donation to our Caring More than Most appeal.
+Make a donation to Contact.

 - Sign our petition calling for a review of current funding for short breaks and help us take the first step to address this growing crisis in health and social care for disabled children.

 Find out more about the Caring More Than Most report on our research page.